JustKanade/AlreadyEdge/README.md

 4. **Monitoring**: Timer-based polling to detect new Edge windows and apply effects automatically

 ## Known Limitations
-1. **Performance Impact**: GPU acceleration must be disabled for transparency, which reduces Edge's performance.
 2. **Mica Not Supported**: Mica effects render as opaque due to Edge's rendering pipeline.
 4. **Edge Only**: Currently only supports Microsoft Edge browser.